mikenakis/Public/immutability/README.md

 cached hashcode in `java.lang.String`.)

 TODO: possible bug: how will assessment go if an object has provisory fields and is also iterable?

+TODO: add @Pure method annotation and use bytecode analysis to make sure it is truthful.
+(However, it will not buy us much, because purity does not imply thread-safety: a pure function may read memory that is concurrently written by another function.)